Find Affordable College Courses

 While working on their degree, allied health majors at Towson accumulate an average of around $21,500 in student debt.

 Out of the 22 schools in Maryland that were part of this year’s ranking, Fortis College - Landover landed the # 4 spot on the list.
-Located in the large suburb of Landover, Fortis College - Landover is a private for-profit college with a fairly small student population.
+Located in the large suburb of Landover, Fortis College - Landover is a private for-profit school with a fairly small student population.

 #5